yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_readme.txt

         >> SPECIAL ADVANCED FEATURES - USE WITH CARE!
         - Toggle Moneydance DEBUG (turns ON all MD internal Debug messages - same as view console)
         - Toggle other Moneydance DEBUGs
-        - Extract a (single) file from within LocalStorage.
-Decrypts a LocalStorage file to TMP dir for viewing (file self destructs after MD restart)
+        - Extract/decrypt a (single) file from within Dataset.
+Decrypts a Dataset file to Dataset/tmp/decrypted dir for viewing (file self destructs after MD restart)
+        - Extract/decrypt a (single) file from Sync folder.
+Decrypts a Sync file to Dataset/tmp/decrypted/fromSync dir for viewing (file self destructs after MD restart)
         - Decrypt entire dataset.
 Decrypts entire dataset to a folder of your choosing...
-        - Peek at an encrypted file located in your Sync Folder....
-Decrypts a Sync (e.g. Dropbox) file and shows it to you...
         - Shrink Dataset.
 This function deletes MD's log files of all prior changes (not needed)..
 Typically these are .txn, .mdtxn files...
         - Clone Dataset's structure (purge transactional data) - Copy dataset keeping structures, purging all transactional data.
         - Call Save Trunk File option....
 Immediately flushes all in memory changes to disk, including your dataset (rather than wait for restart)